Air

 Regulations and other efforts by government and industry since the Clean Air Act was enacted 1970 have greatly reduced typical vehicle emissions.
 However, in the same number of years, the number of miles we drive has more than doubled!

-This council's mission is to provide the work necessary to support the Clean Air Act Amendments of 1990, the Air Quality Maintenance Program and to satisfy any changes resulting from the newly proposed air quality standards
+This advisory group supports TMACOG's work to comply with the Clean Air Act Amendments of 1990, the Air Quality Maintenance Program, and evolving federal air quality standards.